 It is interesting to note here that the king is still caught up in idolatry as he describes Daniel as having the "spirit of the holy gods".
 There are many today with this same type of attitude in that they want to say that we are all going the same place just taking different paths.
 As we shall see, that is still idolatry and it is detestable to God.

-I said, 'Belteshazzar, chief of the magicians, I know that the spirit of the holy gods is in you, and no mystery is too difficult for you.
-Here is my dream; interpret it for me.'
+'Belt'shatzar, chief of the magicians!
+Because I know that the spirit of the holy gods is in you, and no mystery is too difficult for you, tell me the meaning of the visions I saw in my dream.

 Now, we see the dream start to become a nightmare as it is decreed that the magnificent tree be cut down.
 Many times a tree is used as the symbol for a man in the Bible and Nebuchadnezzar must have thought of himself as this magnificent tree.
 It must have shocked him to here the angel say that it must be cut down.
 The good news is that they did not uproot the stump so there was the ability for the tree to grow again.
 We see that the stump was restrained from growth on its own by these bands.
 We, like Nebuchadnezzar, can become arrogant and see ourselves as a mighty tree but we must remember to worship the Creator of the tree and give Him the praise instead of becoming arrogant.